qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_gui.rst

 3D vector layers
 ----------------

-A vector layer with elevation values can be shown in 3D in the 3D map view by checking :guilabel:`Enable 3D Renderer` in the :guilabel:`3D View` section of the vector layer properties.
+A vector layer with elevation values can be shown in the 3D map view by checking :guilabel:`Enable 3D Renderer` in the :guilabel:`3D View` section of the vector layer properties.
 A number of options are available for controlling the rendering of